Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Quantization

 The last thesis means that there exists (and therefore can be emitted) only the photon possessing the period $2\pi $.
 In other words, emission / absorption of a photon can occur only for the whole period of movement of a charge (in system of coordinates in which proceed the emission / absorption).

-Let's consider the closed system in which charge moves cyclically and with constant acceleration.
+Let's consider the closed system in which charge moves periodically and with constant acceleration.
 In this case the Hamilton function of the electron does not depend explicitly on time.
-Let's write down it as:
+Let's write it down as:

 where $K$, $U$ are kinetic and potential energy and $E$ is a total energy of system.

 Then function of Lagrange is:

 Let's write down action for the bounded electron: